Majhar-98/Majhar-98/README.md

 - 💬 Ask me about SQA, SDET, Automation
 - 👨‍💻 All of my projects are available at https://github.com/majhar-98
 - 📫 How to reach me: majharul.swe1846.bd@gmail.com
-- ⚡ Fun fact: I keep myself always smiling face as well as positive attitude
+- ⚡ Fun fact: I keep myself always smiling face as well as positive outlook

 ### 🛠 Tech Stack
  - 💻  Manual Testing | Jmeter | Postman | Newman | Automation Testing in web